|

 by Michael Basinski and Ginny O’Brien

 A Fool in the Pack by Bariane Louise Rowlands is an exploration in vocabulary, metaphor and free form, expressing adoration and respect for nature and animals, as well as expressing sadness at the lack of respect, honesty and love between human beings.
-Many of the poems are pseudo-sexual/sensual, which partially reflect the confusion that can accompany a too early exposure to sexuality.
+Many of the poems are pseudo-sexual/sensual, which partially reflect the confusion that can accompany a too early exposure to sexuality. by Evelyn Posamentier

-Evelyn Posamentier's Royal Blue Car takes you to the core of the red thread of life, in words that are given to you as grains: vivid drops of soul.
+Evelyn Posamentier's Royal Blue Car takes you to the core of the red thread of life, in words that are given to you as grains: vivid drops of soul. by Vernon Frazer

-In Odds Against Today Vernon Frazer's linguistic techniques force language beyond semantic limitations to produce poems that become events rather than meanings, although his lexical admixtures do not necessarily preclude perceiving or experiencing meaning.
+In Odds Against Today Vernon Frazer's linguistic techniques force language beyond semantic limitations to produce poems that become events rather than meanings, although his lexical admixtures do not necessarily preclude perceiving or experiencing meaning. by

 G.